 How to Improve Confidence in Soccer: 7 Game-Changing Tips

 If you’ve ever held back during a game, hesitated on a pass, or avoided taking on a defender because you were afraid of making a mistake, your technical skills aren’t the problem—your confidence is, and that’s actually easier to fix.
-Learning how to improve confidence in soccer is the first step to becoming a better player and performing at higher-levels under pressure because confidence determines whether you can actually execute the skills you’ve practiced when the pressure is on.
+Learning how to improve confidence in soccer is the first step of becoming a better player and performing at higher levels because confidence determines whether you can actually execute the skills you’ve practiced when the pressure is on.

 Remember, the only person you need to impress on the field is yourself, impressing others will come as a natural byproduct of playing with genuine self-belief and freedom of expression.
-Also, confidence doesn’t come overnight, it comes from the consistent conscious effort to improve in everything you do on and off the field from your talent, to mindset, to athleticism, tactical understanding, and recovery.
+Also, confidence doesn’t come overnight; it comes from the consistent conscious effort to improve in everything you do on and off the field, from your passion, discipline, game IQ, and mindset, to your athleticism, fitness, and recovery.

-As a soccer player, coach, and sports coordinator, I’ve seen firsthand how its a player’s mindset that holds them back, while others with average ability dominate games simply because they play without fear and trust their instincts better.
+As a soccer player, coach, and sports coordinator, I’ve seen firsthand how its a player’s mindset that holds them back, while others with average ability dominate games simply because they play without fear and with more confidence.
 That is why in this blog post, I will break down exactly how you can start building more confidence today with practical tips that work both on and off the soccer field.

 How do you Boost Your Confidence as a Soccer Player?